katknow/Drafts/datavisualization.md

 To input a search query, select either the *Edit* button or the *Advanced edit* button.

-If you select *Edit*, a sidebar will open allowing you to search full-text, search by value, search by class, search by template, search by item set, or search by owner.
+If you select *Edit*, the drawer will open allowing you to search full-text, search by value, search by class, search by template, search by item set, or search by owner.
 You can either *Preview*, *Reset*, or *Apply* your search by selecting the corresponding button at the bottom of the search sidebar.

 If you select *Advanced edit*, you will only need to fill in the provided textbook.
 To save your search query click *Apply*, or you can *Cancel* your search.